-Aloe littoralis is a succulent that forms a rosette at the top of an upright, usually unbranched stem densely bearded with old dry leaves.
+Aloe littoralis is a succulent plant that forms a rosette at the top of an upright, usually unbranched stem densely bearded with old dry leaves.
 It grows up to 13.3 feet (4 m) tall.
-Leaves are lance-shaped, up to 26 inches (65 cm) long, up to 5.2 inches (13 cm) wide, and with reddish-brown teeth along the margins.
-They are grey-green to yellowish-green and sometimes tinged red.
+Leaves are grey-green to yellowish-green and sometimes tinged red with reddish-brown teeth along the margins.
+They are lance-shaped, up to 26 inches (65 cm) long, and up to 5.2 inches (13 cm) wide.
 On young plants, the leaves sometimes have white spots.
-Flowers are dull rose-red to bright red, yellowish at the mouth, and appear in late fall to early winter on a branched inflorescence that rises to 4 feet (1.2 m) above the rosette.
+Flowers are dull rose-red to bright red, yellowish at the mouth, and appear on a branched inflorescence that rises to 4 feet (1.2 m) above the rosette from late fall to early winter.

-The specific epithet "littoralis" derives from Latin "littus," meaning "shore" and refers to the location where the species was first found in Angola.
+The specific epithet "littoralis" derives from the Latin "littus," meaning "shore," and refers to the location where the species was first found in Angola.